iarsystems/ewrl78-linker-config-flashlibs/README.md

 ### Benefits
 * Provides simplified setup for new projects relying on any of the __RL78 Flash Libraries__.
 * Reduces the developer's efforts when linker reconfiguration is needed, specially when retargeting or switching to a different __RL78 Flash Library__.
-* Takes advantage of advanced IAR ILINK Linker capabilities for placing `__near` constants from the ending of the mirrorable area.
-This feature can significantly reduce section fragmentation on RL78 devices equipped with small __Code Flash__.
+* Takes advantage of advanced IAR ILINK Linker capabilities by placing the sections related to the `__near` constants [from the ending of the mirrorable area](https://github.com/IARSystems/ewrl78-linker-config-flashlibs/blob/master/common.icf#L106-L110).
+This feature can result in greater flexibility thanks to the contiguous flash space left for the user program's sections placement on RL78 devices equipped with smaller __Code Flash__.

 ### Linker Configuration Trio Layout Specification
 In this section you will find an overview of how the __ICF Trio__ components fit together.